4 min read

 Vertical integration is one of the most widely discussed strategies in operations and supply chain management.
-Companies use it to gain more control over production, distribution, or both, often with the goal of reducing costs, improving reliability, or protecting competitive advantage.
+Companies use it to gain more control over production, distribution, or both.
+And it’s often with the goal of reducing costs, improving reliability, or protecting competitive advantage.

 Types of vertical integration